20 indicators from FRED

 Thousands of Persons

-The economy added jobs in January 2026, with total nonfarm employment reaching 158.6M.
+The economy added jobs in March 2026, with total nonfarm employment reaching 158.6M.
 Job growth signals continued demand for workers across industries.
 Year-over-year, conditions remain relatively stable.

 latest